-The anti-abortion law, which was signed by Gov. Greg Abbott nearly two months ago, prohibits women from getting safe, legal abortions as early as the sixth week of pregnancy—a time period in which most women don't even realize they're pregnant.
+Earlier this summer, Whole Woman's Health, Planned Parenthood, and a network of other supporters, filed suit in July to block SB 8, deeming it "unconstitutional" and a direct violation of Roe v.
+Wade.
+The anti-abortion law, which was signed by Gov. Greg Abbott more than three months ago, prohibits women from getting safe, legal abortions as early as the sixth week of pregnancy—a time period in which most women don't even realize they're pregnant.
 Since approximately 90 percent of abortions are performed after the six weeks, it's amounts to a near total ban of the procedure.

-However, Texas legislators are trying to circumvent those rulings with SB 8 by having private citizens enforce the law, incentivizing people—including anti-choice activists—with a $10,000 reward for turning in abortion providers, plus a court order preventing them from providing abortions in the future.
+Now, the law will also incentivize Texans to sue anyone who "aids and abets" an abortion.
+Under SB 8, private citizens can enforce the law, encouraging people—including anti-choice activists—with a $10,000 reward for turning in abortion providers, plus a court order preventing them from providing abortions in the future.

-Texas already has stringent legislation in place around reproductive health.
-Currently, the law requires people who want an abortion to wait 24 hours to make their decision, undergo medically unnecessary ultrasounds, and read discredited information about abortion, explains Autumn Keiser, director of marketing and communications at Planned Parenthood of Greater Texas.
+Texas already had stringent legislation in place around reproductive health, requiring people who want an abortion to wait 24 hours to make their decision, undergo medically unnecessary ultrasounds, and read discredited information about abortion, explained Autumn Keiser, director of marketing and communications at Planned Parenthood of Greater Texas.
 The state is also still dealing with the fallout from HB 2, which closed approximately half of the abortion providers in the state when it passed in 2013.

-In addition to the law potentially draining clinics of their resources, millions of Texans will be affected—particularly in rural, low-income communities and for people of color.
+Millions of Texans will be affected, particularly in rural, low-income communities and for people of color.